lonkaars/avans-dui/doc/dui.md

 reasonable time-out period.

 \def\communicationConclusion{
-The complete protocol will consist of single byte commands.
+The complete protocol consists of single byte commands.
 A byte can either change the cart speed or steering direction, both will apply gradually.
 When no commands have been received for more than 2 seconds, the Zumo robot will gradually slow down until it is stopped.
 Exact specifications of commands are